-The Council Constitution is the Council's internal rule book.
-It sets out how the Council will operate and how decisions are made.
+View the Council Constitution which is the Council's internal rule book.
+The Constitution sets out how the Council will operate and how decisions are made.
 Some of the processes are required by law, while others are a matter for the Council to choose.

 The Council operates a Leader and Cabinet model of political management, and the organisational and political structures that support this system are detailed in the Constitution.